-The GeoThermal/GeoEnergy master’s degree program aims to train highly qualified specialists for the growing market of geothermal energy.
-The course teaches relevant subjects ranging from the exploration and development of the resource to the energetic use and storage of heat.
+The “GeoThermie/GeoEnergie” master’s program prepares highly qualified specialists for the growing geothermal energy sector.
+It provides comprehensive knowledge across the entire value chain, from the exploration and development of geothermal resources to the energetic use and storage of thermal energy.

-Therefore, the Friedrich-Alexander-University Erlangen-Nuremberg and the Technical University of Munich offer the joint-degree master program “GeoThermal/GeoEnergy”.
+The Friedrich‑Alexander‑University Erlangen-Nürnberg and the Technical University of Munich offer the Joint Degree Master’s Program “GeoThermie/GeoEnergie”.

-The program provides a interdisciplinary combination of teaching and research expertise relevant to geoenergy resources from 7 faculties.
-The Ludwig-Maximilians-University Munich contributes its expertise in the field of applied geophysics and external lecturers from industry also ensure a strong practical relevance.
+The program combines the teaching and research expertise of seven faculties across both universities.
+The Ludwig‑Maximilians‑University Munich contributes its strengths in applied geophysics, and additional lecturers from industry ensure strong practical relevance.

 The program teaches relevant subjects holistically – from exploration and development to energy use and storage of resources.
 The courses offered are interdisciplinary and combine different locations: